ManarFarghaly/Backend-Development-Technologies/BackendDevelopmentTechnologies.md

 Prefer Node.js over PHP for enterprise web dev for specific features, stick to PHP otherwise.

-1. Real-time applications such as instant messengers

-2. A dynamic single page application

-4. **Development Efficiency:**Node.js is commonly used with MongoDB, ExpressJS, and AngularJS for developing dynamic single-page applications.
+1. **Development Efficiency:** Node.js is commonly used with MongoDB, ExpressJS, and AngularJS for developing dynamic single-page applications.
 It enhances development ease and performance in this stack.

-5. **High Speed and Consistent Callback from Servers:** Node.js web apps excel in performance by maintaining constant server requests.
-Its non-blocking asynchronous design boosts speed, making it ideal for quick-paced projects.
+2. **High Speed and Consistent Callback from Servers:** Node.js web apps excel in performance by maintaining constant server requests.
+Its non-blocking asynchronous design boosts speed, making it ideal for quick-paced Real-time applications.

 ### When to Choose PHP Over Node.js?